Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

-Note that $B^g_\mu$ can be computed for various spacetime metrics, as given by previous work \cite{bm1,bm2,param,bmmpla,ujjal,bm02}.
-In order to have nonzero $B^g_\mu$, spherical symmetry has to be broken and hence in Schwarzschild geometry (and hence for the spacetime around a nonrotating black hole), it vanishes.
-On the other hand, in Kerr geometry (and hence for the spacetime around a rotating black hole), it survives independent of the choice of coordinates: in Boyer-Lindquist as well as Kerr-Schild \cite{param,bm1}.
-Also it survives in other natural spacetimes breaking spherical symmetry, e.g. in early universe under gravity wave perturbation, Bianchi II, VIII and IX anisotropic universe, in Fermi-normal coordinate upto second order correction \cite{bm1,bm2,ujjal,bm02}.
-In Kerr-Schild coordinate, the temporal part of gravitational potential reads as \cite{bm1,bm2}
+Note that $B^g_\mu$ can be computed for various spacetime metrics, as given by previous work~\cite{bm1,bm2,param,bmmpla,ujjal,bm02}.
+In order to have a non-zero $B^g_\mu$, spherical symmetry has to be broken and hence in the Schwarzschild geometry (and hence for the spacetime around a non-rotating black hole), it vanishes.
+On~the other hand, in the Kerr geometry (and hence for the spacetime around a rotating black hole), it survives independent of the choice of coordinates: in the Boyer-Lindquist as well as the Kerr-Schild~\cite{param,bm1}.
+Also, it survives in other natural spacetimes breaking spherical symmetry, e.g.,~in early universe under gravity wave perturbation, the~Bianchi II, VIII and IX anisotropic universe, in~the Fermi-normal coordinates up to second order correction~\cite{bm1,bm2,ujjal,bm02}.
+In~the Kerr-Schild coordinates, the~temporal part of gravitational potential reads as~\cite{bm1,bm2}

-where $\bar{\rho}^2=2r^2+a^2-x^2-y^2-z^2$, $r$ is the radial coordinate of the system and $M$ and $a$ are respectively mass and angular momentum per unit mass of the black hole.
-Naturally, $B^g_0$ survives (and is varying with space coordinates) for any nonspinning black hole leading to gravitational Zeeman effect and Berry phase independent of spatial part $\vec{B}^g$.
-Similarly nonzero $\vec{B}^g$ leads to gravitational Zeeman effect and Berry phase (when $\vec{B}^g$ has to be varying as well), independent of the value of $B^g_0$.
-In Bianchi II spacetime with, e.g., even equal scale-factors in all directions, $B^g_0$ survives as \cite{ujjal,bm1}
+where $\bar{\rho}^2=2r^2+a^2-x^2-y^2-z^2$, $r$ is the radial coordinate of the system and $M$ and $a$ are respectively the mass and the angular momentum per unit mass of the black hole.
+Naturally, $B^g_0$ survives (and~is varying with space coordinates) for any non-spinning black hole leading to gravitational Zeeman effect and Berry phase independent of spatial part $\vec{B}^g$.
+Similarly, non-zero $\vec{B}^g$ leads to gravitational Zeeman effect and Berry phase (when $\vec{B}^g$ has to be varying as well), independent of $B^g_0$.
+In~the Bianchi II spacetime with, e.g.,~even equal scale-factors in all directions, $B^g_0$ survives as~\cite{ujjal,bm1}